meshery/meshery/docs/pages/features/playground.md

 language: en
 type: project
 ---
-Meshery Playground is a web-based interactive learning environment for service mesh.
-It provides a sandboxed environment to experiment with different service meshes and includes various tools, tutorials, and examples that help users learn about the features of different service meshes.
+Meshery Playground is a web-based interactive exploring not only Meshery as a cloud native manager, but for exploring all of the infrastructure that Meshery manages including multiple Kubernetes clusters and every CNCF project - almost 200 projects in all.
+The Meshery Playground provides a sandboxed environment to experiment with different infrastructure configurations and deployment options.
+It's mutli-player plugins allow you to collaborate in real-time with your teammates on infrastructure configuration and operation.

 With Meshery Playground, you can: